dtchitt/wc3-risk-system/README.md

 **Target Audience**
 My risk system is designed for fellow Warcraft 3 enthusiasts who crave a unique and challenging multiplayer experience.
 Whether you're seeking strategic thrills or are eager to dive into the world of custom game creation, I warmly welcome you to explore the Wc3 Risk System.

-**Future Plans**
-I am committed to continually enhancing the system and expanding its features based on user feedback and my own creative ideas.
-I can't wait to unveil upcoming updates that will further elevate your gaming experience!

-Join me in this journey through the territories of risk and conquest within the Warcraft 3 universe.
-Let's build alliances, make tactical decisions, and lead our armies to victory!
-Together, we'll embrace the battle for domination!

 ## Features

 - Typescript based project that requires no code changes outside of configs to be fully useable